Principles for Establishing a Church and Managing Church Life

 1. Principles for Establishing a Church

 The principles for establishing a church are: So long as there is a group of people (around 20) who have truly accepted God’s work, who request to formally join the church, and who are willing to fulfill their duties, then a church can be established.
 If there are around 10 new believers who ask to have gatherings, a gathering group can first be set up, but a church cannot be established.
 If the new believers have not formally recognized and accepted the true way while they investigate it, then a church should not be established.
-The establishment of a church should be done in person by a church leader, a preaching deacon or a nurturing deacon.
+The establishment of a church should be done in person by a church leader, a gospel preaching deacon or a nurturing deacon.
 Before establishing a church, it is most critical to first clearly communicate how church leaders and deacons are elected.
 After the new believers have all understood the principles for electing leaders and deacons, an election can then be held.
 After the church leader and deacons have been elected, the person responsible for establishing the church shall preside over and hold a prayer meeting during which they should formally announce the establishment of the church, announce who are to be the church leaders and deacons, and then begin to pray.
 Everyone shall pray before God and declare that they formally believe in Almighty God and are joining the church.
 They should also declare that they thoroughly accept and submit to God’s work, will seek truths to attain God’s salvation, will exalt God and bear witness for God to repay God’s love and spend their whole life for God.
 They may also relate their wishes, aspirations and innermost thoughts to God.
 After God’s chosen people have finished their prayers, the church will then have been established, and the leaders and deacons may officially begin leading the church life.

 The leaders and deacons are elected once every year.
 The election is only valid when the number of participating people from the church is over 80%.
 If the work being done by the elected church leaders and deacons has been fruitful, they can be reelected indefinitely.